 Outage tracking site DownDetector reported widespread service interruptions across a broad spectrum of platforms.
 The scale of the outage was so extensive that even DownDetector itself briefly experienced similar issues.

-While the cause of the disruption remains under investigation, Cloudflare stated that efforts to restore full stability across all regions and services are ongoing.
+While the cause of the disruption remains under investigation, Cloudflare announced that efforts to restore full stability across all regions and services are ongoing.

-Cloudflare stated that recovery efforts were in progress but cautioned that users might continue to experience elevated error rates as the company worked to resolve the remaining issues.
+The company said recovery efforts were underway but cautioned that users might continue to experience elevated error rates as it worked to resolve the remaining issues.

 In a status update, the company noted that, as part of its mitigation steps, it temporarily disabled its secure VPN-like access service WARP for users in London, resulting in connection failures for some customers in the region.